gleam-lang/awesome-gleam/README.md

 ## Generators

-- [mrdimosthenis/minigen](https://github.com/mrdimosthenis/minigen) - A library for generating data in the Erlang ecosystem, written in Gleam.
+- [mrdimosthenis/minigen](https://github.com/mrdimosthenis/minigen) - A library for generating random data in the Erlang ecosystem, written in Gleam.

 ## HTTP